Mexican Revolution: Sonoran generals in the presidency: 1920–1928

 Obregón's government was faced with the need for stabilizing Mexico after a decade of civil war.
 With the revolutionary armies having defeated the old federal army, Obregón now dealt with military leaders who were used to wielding power violently.
 Enticing them to leave the political arena in exchange for material rewards was one tactic.
 De la Huerta had already successfully used it with Pancho Villa.
 Not trusting Villa to remain on the sidelines, Obregón had him assassinated in 1923.
 In 1923 De la Huerta rebelled against Obregón and his choice of Calles as his successor as president, leading to a split in the military.
 The rebellion was suppressed and Obregón began to professionalize the military, reduced the number of troops by half, and forced officers to retire.
 Obregón (1920–24) followed by Calles (1924–28) viewed bringing the armed forces under state control as essential to stabilizing Mexico.
 Downsizing the military meant that state funds were freed up for other priorities, especially education.
 Obregón's Minister of Education, José Vasconcelos, initiated innovative broad educational and cultural programs.

 Obregón sought diplomatic recognition by the U.S. in order to be considered legitimately holding power.
 He believed that once U.S. recognition was secured, other nations would follow suit.
 The U.S. and foreign interests were alarmed at provision in the new constitution powering the government to expropriate private property, and foreigners also had claims against Mexico for damage to their property during the decade of turmoil.
-U.S. and British entrepreneurs had developed the petroleum industry in Mexico and had claims to oil still in the ground.
+American and British entrepreneurs had developed the petroleum industry in Mexico and had claims to oil still in the ground.
 Foreigners held extensive agricultural land that was now at risk to be distributed to landless Mexicans.
 Obregón and the U.S. entered in talks to sort out many issues, the Bucareli Treaty, concluded in 1923, with the U.S. recognizing Obregón's government.
-In Mexico the agreement was controversial, with it being perceived as making major concessions to the U.S. and undermining revolutionary goals, but Obregón pushed it through the legislature and got U.S. recognition.
+In Mexico the agreement was controversial, with it being perceived as making major concessions to the U.S. and undermining revolutionary goals, but Obregón pushed it through the legislature and gained American recognition.
 When his fellow Sonoran general De La Huerta rebelled later in 1923, the U.S. supplied Obregón with arms to put down the challenge.